bytezyme/python-resource-guide/README.md

 # BioE Python Guide
 Welcome to the BioE Python Guide!
-This is a resource for introducing students with working with Python.
+This is a resource to intrdouce students to working with Python in Jupyter Notebooks and/or Google Colab.

+## How to Use this Guide
+This guide is split into a series of different modules focusing on different aspects of Python and the notebook enviornment.
+Each module will consist of a Google Colab notebook and/or a subpage that you can follow.
+Each Google Colab notebook is interactive and can be saved/edited for your own use.
+In addition to providing examples, there are optional exercise examples within these modules that you can use to test your understanding.

 ## Python Reference Sheet
 If you're looking for a quick reference sheet for common questions and examples, [click here](https://colab.research.google.com/drive/1X8hKqWm3K56K3mS8-cVV57MVtf9CPv1i?usp=sharing).